 GR Financial Group

-Number two on our list, with $285 million in assets under management, has $1.95 billion less in assets under management than our No. 1 firm, TCI Wealth Advisors.
-GR Financial Group is smaller, with only five advisors to TCI’s 20.
-You won’t find a minimum annual fee or account size here.
-In fact, less than 10% of GR Financial Group’s clients have what’s considered high net worths (individuals with $1.5 million or more).
+GR Financial Group does not have a minimum annual fee or account size.
+In fact a fairly small portion of GR Financial Group’s clients have what’s considered to be a high net worth.
 The firm caters to those below that threshold and offers investment portfolio services, financial planning, consulting and financial education seminars and workshops.

 This financial advisor is fee-based, rather than fee-only.
-That means your financial advisor could be compensated for recommending certain products, such as insurance or mutual funds.
-The firm is still considered a fiduciary, however, which means it’s under an obligation to put client needs first.
+That means your financial advisor may be compensated for recommending certain products, such as securities or mutual funds.
+The firm is a fiduciary, however, which means it’s under an obligation to put client needs first.

 GR Financial Group Background

-Scott Genzman founded the original firm in 2005 after working at Prudential and Paine Webber in various capacities.
+GR Financial Group president Scott Genzman founded the original firm in 2005 after working at Prudential and Paine Webber in various capacities.
 He’s worked in the financial industry since 1993.
-Genzman owns the majority of the firm.
-Lynsey Richter is the only other shareholder of the company and serves as GR Financial Group’s vice president.
-She has more than 18 years in the financial services industry.
+Genzman and senior vice president Lynsey Richter are the principal shareholders of the firm.
+She has more than 20 years in the financial services industry.